 It’s a normal day when, suddenly, a dental emergency in Houston rears its head.
 In addition to being inconvenient, dental trauma can be painful and leave your oral health compromised.
-At our office, whether you have a severe toothache, a broken or lost restoration, or a laceration, we can provide comprehensive and effective care to leave you feeling whole again.
-To get relief from any type of dental emergency, contact us to request a visit with Dr. Gray or Dr. Newman today!
+At our dental office, whether you have a severe toothache, a broken or lost restoration, or a laceration, we can provide comprehensive and effective care to leave you feeling whole again.
+To get relief for any type of urgent dental need, contact us to request a visit with your emergency dentist in Houston, TX, Dr. Gray or Dr. Newman, today!

 In response to a toothache, you should first carefully floss around the affected area to remove any leftover food particles that may have become lodged between your teeth.
 You can also take ibuprofen to lessen the pain and apply ice to the outside of your jaw to decrease any swelling.